Home PhotoAcute Studio PhotoAcute Mobile

 This instruction describes the procedure of taking sample pictures for producing PhotoAcute Studio profile for DSLR and SLR-like cameras.

-Note: Please read the description carefully, as the procedure requires strict adherence to the instructions.
+Note: Please read the description carefully, as the procedure requires strict adherence to the instruction.
 Contact us if something is unclear.
-If, in any stage of the process, you are not sure whether you are making good samples or not, you can just send us a couple of samples for review.
+If, at any stage of the process, you are not sure whether you are making good samples or not, you can just send us a couple of samples for review.

 Prerequisites